 - 5. Click VIEW COMMON SERVICES and select HTTP.
-The External Port, Internal Port and Protocol will be automatically filled in. - 6.
+Keep the parameters that are automatically filled in as default. - 6.
 Click VIEW CONNECTED DEVICES and select your home PC.
 The Device IP Address will be automatically filled in.
 Or enter the PC's IP address 192.168.0.100 manually in the Device IP Address field. - 7.
 Click SAVE.

-Tips
+Tips: